simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To invite members to your group:

-1. Open a group chat.
+1. Click or tap on a group chat.
-2. Tap on the invite button at the top of the screen to the right of your group's name.
+2. Click or tap on the invite button at the top of the screen to the right of your group's name.
 3. Select contacts you wish to invite.
 4. From the **New member role** dropdown, set the new member's role to one of the following options:
-   - observer
+   - `observer`
-   - member
+   - `member`
-   - admin
+   - `admin`
-   - owner
+   - `owner`
-5. Tap **Invite to group**.
+5. Click or tap **Invite to group**.

 ### Removing members